 Rocky Road ice cream was invented in 1929 by William Dreyer.
 Dreyer, who is also credited for coining the term, is said to have been alluding to the Great Depression.
 But what about Tin Roof?

 The story goes that tin roof came from a popular caramel sundae topped with red-skinned Spanish peanuts that resembled shingles on a barn.
 Over time, the red-skinned peanuts were used less often.
 Without the red peanuts, the tin roof reference didn’t make sense.
 However, it was catchy and the name stuck.
 Now the mixture of vanilla, peanuts, caramel and fudge is what people consider Tin Roof.

-This Tin Roof Pie has an unbaked blend of graham crackers and butter for the crust.
-The filling is vanilla ice cream (I used HEB brand 1905 Vanilla) mixed with caramel sauce, peanuts and fudge, and the topping is sweetened whipped cream.
+This Tin Roof Sundae Pie has an unbaked graham crackers made with just graham crackers and butter.
+The filling is vanilla ice cream (I used HEB brand 1905 Vanilla) mixed with caramel sauce, peanuts and fudge.
+The topping is sweetened whipped cream.
 It’s simple to make and a nice change from Rocky Road (which is not to say I wouldn’t want to make a Rocky Road version).